 Diversity in Asset Management: Research and Practice

-Studies across a multitude of fields and industries have identified the potential economic and social benefits of diversity.
+Studies across a multitude of fields have identified the potential economic and social benefits of diversity.
 Yet the asset management industry continues to struggle with a lack of diversity — despite evidence demonstrating that there is no significant difference in the performance of firms owned by women and minorities when compared to their peers.

 A report commissioned by the John S. and James L. Knight Foundation, Diversifying Investments, examined four segments of the asset management industry — mutual funds, hedge funds, private equity funds, and real estate funds — and found that women- and minority-owned firms made up 3-9% of the industry and controlled 1- 5% of the assets under management.
 The lowest levels of diversity were found among real estate firms, of which 0.7% and 2% were women- or minority-owned.
 At private equity firms, 1.9% and 3.7% were women- and minority-owned.
 Similar findings are echoed in a variety of reports, including a US Government Accountability Office report that notes that investment firms owned by women and people of color manage less than 1% of the $70 trillion in U.S. assets under management.
 In contrast, women and people of color make up about 70% of the US population as of 2018.